wacncontent/CustomizeTool/output/articles/virtual-network/virtual-networks-dmz-nsg-asm.md

             -Label "Security group for $VNetName subnets in $DeploymentLocation"

 2. The first rule in this example will allow DNS traffic between all internal networks to the DNS server on the backend subnet.
 The rule has some important parameters:
-  - “Type” signifies in which direction of traffic this rule will take effect; this is from the perspective of the subnet or Virtual Machine (depending on where this NSG is bound).
-Thus if Type is “Inbound” and traffic is entering the subnet, the rule would apply and traffic leaving the subnet would not be affected by this rule.
+  - "Type" signifies in which direction of traffic this rule will take effect; this is from the perspective of the subnet or Virtual Machine (depending on where this NSG is bound).
+Thus if Type is "Inbound" and traffic is entering the subnet, the rule would apply and traffic leaving the subnet would not be affected by this rule.
-  - “Priority” sets the order in which a traffic flow will be evaluated.
+  - "Priority" sets the order in which a traffic flow will be evaluated.
 The lower the number the higher the priority.
 As soon as a rule applies to a specific traffic flow, no further rules are processed.
 Thus if a rule with priority 1 allows traffic, and a rule with priority 2 denies traffic, and both rules apply to traffic then the traffic would be allowed to flow (since rule 1 had a higher priority it took effect and no further rules were applied).
-  - “Action” signifies if traffic affected by this rule is blocked or allowed.
+  - "Action" signifies if traffic affected by this rule is blocked or allowed.

 			Get-AzureNetworkSecurityGroup -Name $NSGName | `
                 Set-AzureNetworkSecurityRule -Name "Enable Internal DNS" `